 Distance: 6 3/4miles/11km Time: 2.5 hours Total climb: 500 ft Max height: 520 ft Min height: 220 ft Terrain: Track, path, road and field.
 Exertion: Easy.
 One big climb.
 A lot of mud after rain.
 Start: The Chetnole Inn (Grid Ref:ST602 082, Postcode DT9 6NU).
 How to get there: The pub sits opposite St Peter’s … Continue reading Chetnole and the Melburys

-All maps are of places explored, commissioned or both.
+All maps are of places explored, commissioned or both and available as prints.
 Search or click for the locations to find out more details.

 The small, quiet village of Leigh has a suspicious and mysterious past.
 Today it is home to a modern village Hall hosting popular events.
 A few hundred years ago, the village used to be host to witches.
 The Miz Maze, now nothing but lumps and bumps in the landscape, was where the last witch to … Continue reading Leigh, The Castle and The Miz Maze.